Showing posts with label u2. Show all posts

 "Dirty Day," featured on the album Zooropa, draws its inspiration not only from sayings commonly used by Bono's father but also from the literary works of the writer Charles Bukowski.

 Specifically, the lyric "these days, days, days, run away like horses over the hill" is a direct reference to a collection of poetry by Charles Bukowski titled The Days Run Away Like Wild Horses.
 Bukowski was renowned for his raw, often cynical, and deeply introspective portrayal of everyday life and the human condition.
+While "Dirty Day" is not explicitly about Bukowski himself, the direct incorporation of his poetic imagery serves as a clear acknowledgment of his literary influence.

 10 U2 songs that reflect on American culture and politics

-U2 are no strangers to having a say on America, its people, and its politics.
-They are fairly big on political activism.
-In fact, making political commentary is almost second nature to Bono, if he's not singing about troubles in Ireland, he's trying to convince someone like George Bush Jnr to reduce the debt owed to America by third-world countries.
+In fact, making political commentary is almost second nature to Bono; if he's not singing about troubles in Ireland, he's trying to convince someone like George W. Bush to reduce the debt owed to America by third-world countries.
+He shares his views because he earnestly cares.
+Most people don't.

+U2's lyrical journey through the complexities of American politics and culture stands as a testament to their keen observational skills and deep empathy for global issues.
 Over the decades, U2's music has often served as a mirror, reflecting the diverse and dynamic facets of American life (refer Rattle and Hum and plenty of POP), from its lofty ideals and cultural vibrancy to its political controversies and societal challenges.

 The band's engagement with American themes is deeply rooted in their own experiences and observations.
-From their early tours in the United States, U2 was captivated by the country's vast cultural landscape and its pivotal role on the world stage and U2 began to reflect this through its song.
+From their early tours in the United States, U2 was captivated by the country's vast cultural landscape and its pivotal role on the world stage, and U2 began to reflect this through its song.

 Bono wearing an American flag jacket